-These loans are available to independent and, in some cases, dependent students.
+These loans are available to independent students.
 The interest rate is variable but will not exceed 12 percent.
 Interest accumulates from the time the loan is received.
 Repayment of interest and, in some cases, principal begins after the funds are received.
 Students must first apply for a Pell Grant and a Stafford Student Loan.
 Students may borrow up to \$4,000 per year.
 Applications are available at the Financial Aid Office.